Veliashvilii/Basic-Note-App-API-NodeJS/README.md

    npm install
    ```

-3. Create a `.env` file and configure your environment variables.
+3. Create a `.env` file and configure your environment variables:
+   PORT: The port number on which the server will run.
+   MONGO_URI: The connection string for your MongoDB database.
+   SECRET_TOKEN: A secret key used for signing tokens (e.g., JWT).

-4. Start the server:
+5. Start the server:

    ```bash
    npm start